 Step 1: Segmentation

-Name the campaign, select target platform as “WEB” and define the campaign target audience
+Name the campaign, select the target platform as “WEB” and define the campaign target audience

 Next, select the Target Platform as "WEB"